-Sarla DeGeorge has always been drawn to the beauty of garden plants and garden designs.
+Sarla DeGeorge has always been drawn to the beauty of garden plants and designs.

-Throughout her youth, she frequently accompanied her mother, an avid gardener and artist, on field trips to arboretums, grand estates, formal gardens, and private garden tours around New England.
-The pair would keep journals of what they saw along the way, taking notes, sketching flowers and leaves, and pressing flower samples between the pages to reference later.
+Throughout her youth, she often accompanied her mother, an avid gardener and artist, on trips to arboretums, grand estates, formal gardens, and private garden tours across New England.
+They kept journals of their observations, taking notes, sketching flowers and leaves, and pressing samples to reference later.

-Sarla went on to study art at the Oregon College of Art and Craft in Portland, Oregon.
-Though her love and appreciation for the beauty of plants and gardening never strayed too far away.
+Sarla studied art at the Oregon College of Art and Craft in Portland, Oregon, but her love for plants and gardening remained strong.

-After college, Sarla headed to Big Sky, Montana, in the northern Rockies to enjoy life in a ski town.
-She took the position of ‘head gardener’ and managed several estates for a well-established landscaping company during the summers.
+After college, she moved to Big Sky, Montana, in the northern Rockies to enjoy life in a ski town.
+She served as ‘head gardener,’ managing several estates for a well-established landscaping company during the summers when she lived there.

-Subsequently, she spent about a decade working as a studio potter, painter, and art teacher, making it her primary career.
-In the summers during that time, she continued to care for several gardens as a supplement to her work as an artist.
+She spent nearly a decade working as a studio potter, painter, and art teacher, making it her primary career.
+During that time, she also continued to care for several gardens in the summers to supplement her artistic work.

-In 2005, at the age of 30, Sarla decided to change her primary career as a studio artist and teacher, returning to school to become a formally trained Landscape Designer.
+In 2005, at age 30, Sarla shifted her focus from her career as a studio artist and teacher to becoming a formally trained Landscape Designer.

-Sarla gained her certificate of Landscape Design from the California School of Garden Design while living in Santa Cruz, CA.
+She earned her certificate in Landscape Design from the California School of Garden Design while living in Santa Cruz, California.

-In 2009, Sarla received her Permaculture Design Certificate (PDC) from the Occidental Arts and Ecology Center (OAEC) in Occidental, California.
-OAEC is considered one of the most reputable learning centers of its kind in the United States.
+In 2009, Sarla received her Permaculture Design Certificate (PDC) from the Occidental Arts and Ecology Center (OAEC) in Occidental, California, one of the most reputable learning centers of its kind in the United States.

-Sarla has been back in New England now for over a decade and has settled into the beautiful mountain town of Stowe, Vermont.
+Sarla has been based back in New England now for over a decade, settling in the beautiful mountain town of Stowe, Vermont.

-Sarla brings years of training and practical experience, along with her artistic eye, to create refreshing contemporary gardens that blend beautifully with the traditional cottage garden design style and plant palette of New England.
+With years of training, practical experience, and her artistic sensibility, Sarla creates refreshing contemporary gardens that harmonize beautifully with the traditional cottage garden style and plant palette of New England.

 “A garden is a delight to the eye and a solace for the soul”